-Camellia White by the Gate produces a nearly continuous display of pure white, perfectly formed, double Camellia flowers over an extended period from early to late season in our gardens.
-A longtime favorite with an upright to rounded habit.
-The contrasting, dark green foliage creates the perfect backdrop for the pure white flowers.
+Camellia White by the Gate (Camellia japonica) are flowering shrubs that produce a nearly continuous year-round display of pure white flowers.
+Camellia flowers boast of perfectly formed double blooms over an extended period from early to late season in our gardens.
+White by the Gate Camellia has an upright to rounded growth habit with contrasting, dark green foliage, creating the perfect backdrop for the snow white flowers.

 Other Products you may be interested in

 After back filling and lightly compacting the 50/50 mix of existing soil and compost give the Camellia White by the Gate a good, deep watering.
 This is not to be rushed.
 Most of the water you put on the plant at first will run away from the plant until the soil is soaked.
 A general rule of thumb is to count to 5 for every one gallon of pot size.
 For example, a one gallon pot would be watered until you count to 5; a three gallon pot would be 15; and so on.
 Check White by the Gate Camellia daily for the first week or so and then every other day there after.
 Water using the counting method for the first few weeks.